 3) “Shang Tou”, Hair-Combing

 On the eve of the wedding the hair of the marrying couple has to be combed four times through, usually by a female relative.
 The first round of combing represents the continuity of marriage; the following strokes represent a harmonious union ‘til old age; the third brushing is a blessing of fertility; and finally, the last is a wish for prosperity in a long-lasting marriage.

 Traditionally, the groom and his “xiong di dui” (literally a ‘band of brothers’) consisting of male friends and relatives, will go over to the bride’s house to fetch her.
 At her house the bridesmaids may put the groom in a trial of games before letting him in.
 The groom’s ‘brothers’ often step in to assist the groom in completing the bridesmaids’ challenges.

 The couple first pays homage to their ancestors with a prayer.
 As a gesture of respect, they then present cups of tea to the groom’s parents, and then to his elders, starting with the most senior of them.
 In reciprocation, the marrying couple are offered red packets containing money to welcome them into the family.

 6) The Banquet

 The parents of the marrying couple usually throw a wedding feast on the day of the wedding to celebrate and commemorate the union.

 7) “San Chao Hui Men”, the Homecoming

-Three days after the wedding ceremony it is customary for the newlyweds to pay the bride’s parent’s home a visit.
-With them, they would bring gifts for their parents.
+Three days after the wedding ceremony, it is customary for the newlyweds to pay a visit to the home of the bride’s parents.
+They would typically bring gifts on this occasion.

-Even with the rising popularity of fusion weddings, some couples may wish to do away with superstitious practices such as these.
-If you belong to this group of people, with parents who want otherwise, make sure you give your parents the due respect and at least let them have their say.
+Given the rising popularity of fusion weddings, a lot of couples may wish to do away with traditional practices such as these.
+However, if you belong to this group of people, but your parents want otherwise, make sure you give your parents the due respect and at least let them have their say.